 – Just one doubt.
 Regarding the star-delta transformer, if there is a single line to ground fault on the secondary side of the transformer is it possible that the earth fault relay will not see any current?

-– No I was asking for earth fault current on lv side delta configuration
+– No I was asking for earth fault current on the lv side delta configuration

 – Yes.
-In LV side earth fault relay will not operate
+On the LV side, the earth fault relay will not operate

 – Y is it so?

-– Line to ground fault on the star side will be reflected as the line to line fault on the Delta side.
+– Line to ground fault on the star side will be reflected as the line-to-line fault on the Delta side.
 Zero seq currents will not flow on the Delta side.
-Zero sequence y it will not flow on delta side?
+Zero sequence y it will not flow on the delta side?

 – How will it flow if no ground connection is there?

-– My question was there is a single line to ground fault in delta side secondary so if the relay is there for earth fault protection.
-Then also it will not trip because the current will not have any return path. why it is not possible to see earth fault current by relay on the delta side?
+– My question was there is a single line to ground fault in the delta side secondary so if the relay there for earth fault protection?
+Then also it will not trip because the current will not have any return path. why it is not possible to see the earth fault current by relay on the delta side?

 – Because there is no return earth path in delta formation.
 For the earth fault current to flow there should be an earth current return connection.
-In auto Transformer or Star winding mostly we have open Delta which reduces or circulates fault current.
-When earth fault occurs star side phase that reflected current circulates internally among phase windings and will not enter inline terminals of delta connected windings.
+Auto Transformers or Star winding mostly we have open Delta which reduces or circulates fault current.
+When an earth fault occurs star side phase that reflected current circulates internally among phase windings and will not enter inline terminals of delta-connected windings.
 Hence it will not be detected.
 For that open delta, protection is one solution.

 – If 450 amps come in primary means it will trip @ 100 ms